mohamedhekal/N-Magic-Models/README.md

 **Noouh For Integrated Solutions** is dedicated to providing innovative software solutions.
 We specialize in developing high-quality applications tailored to meet the specific needs of our clients.

-## About the Author

-**Eng.
-Mohamed Hekal** is a senior developer at Noouh For Integrated Solutions.
-With years of experience in PHP and Laravel, Eng.
-Mohamed is passionate about creating efficient and scalable software solutions.

 ## Installation

 To install the Noouh Auto Model package, you can require it using Composer: